 Based in London, she is represented by the Artists Partnership, an agency that lists performers such as Idris Elba, Harvey Keitel, Kim Cattrall in their roster.

 Her journalism has featured in The Times, Wired, Nature, New Scientist, The Guardian, The Globe and Mail, BBC Focus and many other publications.

 She has been shortlisted twice for the Canadian National Magazine Awards: first with a 2005 cover story on vaginal plastic surgery for Shameless, and for a 2006 feature for This Magazine on climate change spin doctoring.
-She was the author of The Green Report, a digest of environmental news and trends published in The Globe and Mail – Canada’s largest national newspaper – twice monthly between 2007 and 2009.
+She was a columnist, compiling a digest of environmental news and trends for The Globe and Mail – Canada’s largest national newspaper – twice monthly between 2007 and 2009.